Virtual Data Room Cost: Pricing Models, Rates & Hidden Fees in 2026

 Compliance and Security Standards

-SOC 2 Type II, ISO 27001, and GDPR compliance are baseline requirements for any serious VDR.
-Virtually all established providers — Datasite, Intralinks, Firmex, FirmRoom, Ansarada, iDeals — hold these certifications.
+SOC 2 Type II, ISO 27001, GDPR, CCPA, and HIPAA compliance are baseline requirements for any serious VDR.
+Virtually all established providers — Datasite, Intralinks, Firmex, FirmRoom, Ansarada, Ideals — hold these certifications.
 They are table stakes, not differentiators.

 What actually differentiates VDR security is the granularity of implementation: how detailed are the audit trails, whether EU-specific data hosting is available, and whether industry-specific certifications (HIPAA for healthcare deals, FedRAMP for government use cases) are supported.